The 5 Things Men 40+ Want in Life (and How to Get Them)

 The first of the 5 things I notice men want is 1) time.
 Time is the key that unlocks all the other things.

-Laying these buildings blocks give them a solid foundation to head off and find a 4) new meaning and purpose in any or a combination of ‘6’ ways: #1 by doing work where they contribute to society, “give back” to their community, fight for a cause they believe in or stand up for something they care about; #2 by leaving a legacy through their kids; #3 through creative pursuits; #4 by “giving back” their expertise through mentoring, coaching, teaching or speaking; #5 via religion; or #6 spending time in nature, travelling and adventure.
+Laying these building blocks gives them a solid foundation to set out and find a 4) new meaning and purpose—one that I notice is anchored in making a distinctive, lasting mark on the world and leaving a legacy that endures, which can be realised in any one—or a combination—of ‘7’ ways: #1 by having a positive social impact on others, their community and future generations.; #2 leaving a legacy through their kids; #3 pursuing creative endeavours; #4 by “giving back” or “passing on” their knowledge through mentoring, coaching, teaching, or speaking; #5 through religious or spiritual engagement; #6 by becoming a healer; or #7 spending time in nature, travelling and adventure.

 A by-product of rebuilding their life around these things is they 5) learn new skills, in what “they’re interested in.”
 Along the way, they build new habits, hone skills and develop tools.
 As a result, they can see themselves improve, develop, expand and get better.
 This translates into concrete signs of progress, forward movement and growth.
 Day-by-day they’re uncovering and living out the unlived life within them.
 This gives them the sense of leading a fulfilling and rewarding life and of reaching their potential.